TABLE OF CONTENTS

 Adjustable: Staff can add, remove, or modify surcharge values at their discretion, offering flexibility in managing payments.

 Talk to your EFTPOS provider about what options are available.
 Although the surcharge will not appear on the receipt printed from IBIS, it will show on the EFTPOS receipt.
-You will not be able to report on surcharges from IBIS, so you will need to report via your EFTPOS system, but it does elimintate the need to ask customers each time how they wish to pay, and guarantees staff are charging the surcharges.
+You will not be able to report on surcharges from IBIS, so you will need to report via your EFTPOS system, but it does eliminate the need to ask customers each time how they wish to pay, and guarantees staff are charging the surcharges.

 Options available for E-Commerce customers

-• Enable a payment surcharge through Windcave for all transactions
+1. Enable a payment surcharge through Windcave for all transactions

-This is a good option for customers who want to apply a surcharge to cover fees for all item types in the ibis E-Commerce site (retail, reservations, gift vouchers, admission, events and memberships).
+Windcave can enable a percentage or fixed amount surcharge for different payment types on your Windcave PxPay page.
+If you use the Windcave online payment type at POS surcharges would also be applied here.
+This is a good option for customers who want to apply a surcharge to cover fees for all item types in the IBIS E-Commerce site (retail, reservations, gift vouchers, admission, events and memberships).

-• Charge a booking fee for online reservation sales only
+2. Charge a booking fee for online reservation sales only

 This article explains how booking fees work in IBIS.
 This option only charges a fee on reservation sales.
 Any retail, admission, events or gift vouchers sold online would be excluded from this charge.

-Communicating fees to customers
+Communicating surcharges and fees to customers

 Nobody likes to get sticker shock before they pull out their wallet to pay.
 It's important to think about how you communicate surcharges or booking fees to customers before they pay.

 We recommend clear signage at your front desk advising of surcharge fees.
-To keep things less confusing, sometimes charging a consistent fee across all payment types is easier than have a different charge for each.
+To keep things less confusing, sometimes charging a consistent fee across all payment types is easier than having a different charge for each.

-For online sales, we recommend you advise customers as early as possible in the sales process by including information in your online description for your reservation products, and customising wording on your E-Commerce site by specifying these charges in the price caption on the cart page.
+For online sales, we recommend advising customers as early as possible in the sales process by including information in your online description for your reservation products, and customising wording on your E-Commerce site by specifying these charges in the price caption on the cart page.